Club Exco: clustering brain extreme communities from multi-channel EEG data: Clustering brain extreme communities

-Therefore, T3 is AI with both P4 and T6.
-Figure~\ref{fig:clustering}, panel B, displays the 1\% extreme (absolute) amplitudes of the triplet (T3, P4, T6) projected onto the unit positive octant.
+Therefore, T3 is trivially AI with both P4 and T6.
+Figure~\ref{fig:clustering}, panel B, displays the 1\% most extreme amplitudes of the triplet (T3, P4, T6), as determined by their L2 norm, projected onto the unit positive octant.
 We apply the s--$k$--m algorithm with $k=2$ clusters to group these extreme observations.
 The two estimated clusters (gold and green points in panel B) suggest that channels P4 and T6 are indeed AD because the corresponding points (gold) on the sphere octant point toward joint extremes in both P4 and T6 but separately from T3.
 By contrast, channel T3 appears indeed to be AI with P4 and T6 because the correspondent points (green) point at extremes of T3 alone.
 Basically, the angles of the vectors pointing to the center of the gold and green points define the clusters’ centroids.